pmarais/c2s_interview/README.md

 14. You should be able to add a new transaction at http://localhost:8000/api/transactions/ adding values for all fields, but leaving the `tr_hash` field blank
 	1. Will show all transactions.
 	2. Will show nested Accounts

+## Where the files are

+1. The main AccountService class is in `main/models.py`
+2. The the virtualenvironment is activated, you can run a basic test with `./manage.py test main`
+3. Example of the program use in `helpers.py`